 Flu vaccination is not required for university students, faculty, or staff.
 In the interest of community health, however, it is strongly recommended.
 If you have questions about receiving a flu vaccine, please speak with a health care provider.

 The FDA requires that recipients or their caregivers be provided a fact sheet before receiving any vaccination.
 The fact sheets are intended to help people make informed decisions about vaccinations.

-Flu Shots at the Student Health Center
+Influenza (Flu) Vaccines at the Student Health Center Pharmacy

-Campus Flu Vaccine Clinics
+Campus Influenza (Flu) Vaccine Clinics

 Flu shots will also be available at a number of convenient locations across campus.
 The Student Health Center is partnering with departments around campus to offer convenient access to flu vaccines to the campus community.
 Check the events calendar for dates and times.

 Influenza testing is available for patients with symptoms through the Student Health Center.
 If you think you have the Flu and want to get tested, contact the Telephone Nurse Triage line at (865) 974-5080 to schedule an appointment at the Student Health Center.